alexfernandez/alexfernandez.github.io/2021/understanding-quantum-mechanics.md

 Say that a particle is approaching an obstacle which is impenetrable: it simply doesn't have enough energy to cross it.
 In quantum mechanics there is a small but finite probability that the particle will pass the obstacle.
-In any concrete situation, will the particle be reflected or will it continue its way?
-There is no way to predict what will happen exactly;
-we can only compute the probabilities of each event, which will be approximately reached if we repeat the same experiment many times.

 ![Quantum tunneling through a barrier with a very high, but narrow potential barrier at the origin (x=0).
 There is equal probability that a particle will be reflected or pass the barrier.](pics/understanding-quantum-mechanics-tunneling.gif "A wave approaches from the left a thin barrier at the origin of coordinates.
 After reaching the barrier there are two waves of approximately the same height: one reflected going back, and one that has skipped the barrier.
 Source: https://en.wikipedia.org/wiki/File:Quantum_Tunnelling_animation.gif.")